New undergraduates

 -

 Maybe you’ve heard someone say “It’s all Greek to me!” and rolled your eyes.
 Come learn Greek, and you can say this ironically about things you know a lot about!
 I’m Dr Ethan Knudson, the module coordinator for DI1005 New Testament Greek 1.
-Together we will start from the absolute basics of the Greek alphabet and steadily build a working understanding of the language.
-By the end of the module, you will be reading basic texts from the New Testament and other selections of Greek literature.
-Learning an ancient language is challenging, but the reward is tremendous—the ability to engage directly with books that have captivated and shaped readers for millennia. -
+Something that is tremendously difficult to preserve in translation is an author's unique voice, but it is impossible to miss when you read in the original language.
+By learning Greek, you can encounter the rich and diverse voices in the the New Testament: the playful punning in the Gospel of John, the short and punchy story-telling of Mark, or the apostle Paul's endearing inability to end a sentence.
+Together we will start from the absolute basics of the Greek alphabet and pronunciation, and by the end of the module you will be reading extended texts from the Greek New Testament.
+Learning an ancient language is challenging, but the reward is tremendous—the ability to engage directly with books and authors that have captivated readers for millennia.

 Miscellaneous